 Where Zen differs from other forms of Buddhist practice is the emphasis on using zazen, or seated meditation, to look into one's own nature.
 There are thousands of books on Zen and Buddhism, but to practice Zen you don't have to read a single one.
 The direct experience of reality, and living in accord with this, is available to each one of us at every moment.

-We are a Soto Zen Buddhist non-profit organization created to support the dissemination and growth of Buddhist Teachings within our communities and to help empower its members through direct participation in its programs.
+The Sarasota Zen Center, a Sōto Zen Buddhist Temple, is a Florida registered non-profit organization created to support the dissemination and growth of Buddhist Teachings within our communities and to help empower its members through direct participation in its programs.
 The Sarasota Zen Center community offers a haven of peace and harmony in which to engage in the arduous task of self-discovery through Zen practice.
 Welcoming diversity, the practice of Zen is available to people of every race, religion, nationality, class, gender, sexual orientation, age, and physical ability.

 The dharma wheel, like the earth, is ever-revolving and never stops;

 The teachings of the Buddha can reach everyone, everywhere.

 Osho's Welcome message:

 "Many are the plans in a person's heart, but it is karmic retribution that prevails." - Daito-Osho

 The scriptures tell us that Buddha rains down the Buddha Dharma on all beings in all worlds, past, present, and future.
 There are none that do not have buddha nature and cannot awaken to the supreme enlightenment.